 Video By: Expert 203k Consultant, Gary Smith – 601-691-1496 GaryNSmith.net

-As Gary Smith thoroughly explained in his comprehensive video about the Renovation Loan process, there are a few details that your agent and mortgage professional need to be aware of during the pre-approval, purchase offer and closing process.
+As explained in this comprehensive video about how FHA 203k Loans work, there are a few important details your real estate agent and mortgage professional need to be aware of during the pre-qualification, purchase offer and closing process when dealing with FHA 203k loans.

 Many home buyers may rush out to look at properties before speaking with a qualified Renovation Loan Specialist, which obviously may present some future challenges after a purchase contract has been accepted by a seller.

-Our best advice would be that unless you are choosing a rehab loan for a home improvement refinance, please have your real estate agent Contact Us first to ensure you fall in love with a property that qualifies for this program.
+Our best advice would be to please have your real estate agent contact us first to ensure you fall in love with a property that qualifies for this program.
 With a little insight, your agent may even be able to help you find a better deal on a home that can be renovated to your specific needs and wants.

 The market analysis should include: